superboubek/bcd/README.md

 ### v1.1 ###
 * New architecture:
-	* BCD is now a library, for easy integration in host renders.
+	* BCD is now a library, for easy integration in host renders,
-	* A new sample accumulator object helps easily dumping samples during rendering for later extracting BCD inputs and denoising the final image.
+	* a new sample accumulator object helps easily dumping samples during rendering for later extracting BCD inputs and denoising the final image,
-	* Dependency are now managed through git submodules.
+	* dependency are now managed through git submodules,
-	* The command line tool is still here.
+	* the command line tool is still here.
 * Denoising presets can now be saved/loaded in a JSON file.
-* New GUI to load images, configure the BCD denoiser, run it interactively, load and save presets.
+* New GUI to load raw images (color and stats), configure the BCD denoiser, run and configure it interactively, load and save presets which can be reused by the core library (batch denoising, engine-integrated denoising).
 * Various bug fixes.
 * Now properly compiles and runs on Linux and Windows 10, in CPU and GPU mode.
-* Improved CMake.
+* Improved build system (CMake).

 ### v1.0 ##
 Initial version.